andrewliu26/andrewliu26/README.md

   </h1>
 </div>

-I'm a new grad from Boston University with a passion for clean design and software development.
+I'm a new grad from Boston University with a passion for software development and clean UI/UX design.
 I enjoy working across the stack — from designing intuitive frontends to building scalable backend systems — and I’m always exploring new tools and technologies.

 ### Programming Languages
 [![C](https://img.shields.io/badge/C-00599C?logo=c&logoColor=white)](#)